MadMazz1/MadMazz1/README.md

 - 👋 Hi, I’m @MadMazz1
-- 👀 I’m interested in Cyber Security, Python, C#, HTML5, JS, CISCO Networking.
-- 🌱 I’m currently learning Python/HTML5 and studying/preparing for my OSCP Certification.
+- 👀 Cyber Security is my thang, Fluent in Python, C#(Limited), HTML5(Fair), JS(Limited), CISCO Networking CCENT/A+ Ready, Congressional Award in CyberSecurity(2011)
+- 🌱 Getting heavier into front-end/backend development as of late.
+This Git will store my current projects.
+This is a mostly private repository as a lot of scripts/programs could be used for malicious purposes.
+<br /><br />-Anything made public will be for the purposes of learning/discussion.
+It is <b>illegal*</b> to use/deploy/inject software/scripts without the consent of the person you intend to use them on.
+Be ETHICAL.
+I suggest using a controlled virtual env to test them on yourself, so that you may learn.
+Don't be an idiot...
+You will be held responsible for any resulting damage.
-- 💞️ I’m looking to collaborate on nothing right now.
-Just trying to build a portfolio
+- 💞️ Not exactly looking to 'Collab' - Just trying to build a portfolio.
 - 📫 Contact me-
         Discord: Kmazz#8772